Glamorgan’s flag was registered on September 24th 2013. The design is a banner of the arms

 this time borne by a sheep.

-The design has also been used by other Glamorgan based organisations such as Glamorgan Rugby Football Club, where the colours have been reversed
+The design has been additionally used by other Glamorgan based organisations such as Glamorgan Rugby Football Club, where the colours have been reversed

-and perhaps most unequivocally, has been used by Glamorgan County Bowling Association as its badge
+and perhaps most unequivocally, by Glamorgan County Bowling Association as its badge

-Iestyn’s arms have been further adapted and incorporated into the civic arms of a number of local authorities; from left to right below are the arms of Port Talbot council, Vale of Glamorgan Council, West Glamorgan council and Neath Rural District Council.
+and has been further incorporated and adapted in the civic arms of a number of other local authorities; from left to right below are the arms of Port Talbot council, Vale of Glamorgan Council, West Glamorgan council and Neath Rural District Council.